Batu Caves – Complete Visitor Guide

 Women should wear skirts or dresses below the knee, and men should avoid short shorts or sleeveless tops during a Batu Caves tour.

-Batu Caves is an active Hindu temple, and modest dress is required to enter the temple areas.
-Both men and women must cover their shoulders and knees before entering the Temple Cave.
+Batu Caves is an active Hindu temple and modest dress is required to enter the temple areas.
+Both men and women must cover shoulders and knees.
+Sarongs are available near the entrance for around RM15 if needed.
+See the full Batu Caves dress code guide for exactly what to wear.

 e-hailing cars picking up passengers outside Batu Caves KTM Komuter station